Written By

 Heat-Free Methods

-Some stylists say methods such as air drying or hair stretching can create results without chemicals.
+Air drying or hair stretching can create results without chemicals.
 More natural methods include hair wrapping and roller setting.
-These options may not create the straightness many consumers are looking for, but they are healthier options.
+These options may not create the same results as other methods, but they are healthier.

 Three professional black women in the workplace collaborating on a project